Certain medical treatments, including creams and injections, may help reduce the appearance of keloid scars. Some home remedies may also help.

-Tattoos and piercings are a very likely cause for keloids.
-In a way, they can be considered an unnecessary surgery.
-Think thoroughly about whether you want keloids or not if you invest in more tattoos or piercings.
+Tattoos and piercings may commonly cause keloids.
+In a way, they can be considered elective surgery.
+If you’re prone to keloids, think thoroughly about whether you want keloids or not if you invest in tattoos or piercings.

 Avoid skin picking and pimple popping

 Try to prevent yourself from picking or popping acne on your skin.
-The inflammation caused by these exacerbations can lead to keloids.
+The inflammation caused by these habits can lead to keloids.

-Keloids are completely harmless.
-Having them shouldn’t affect your health.
-Their impact is purely cosmetic.
-They result from an exaggerated form of natural processes of scarring in the body.
+Keloids result from an exaggerated form of natural processes of scarring in the body.

-Home remedies can help quite a bit with keloids.
-They can reduce size and pigmentation, making them less noticeable.
-This is especially the case if you use home remedies right after getting a wound, puncture, or burn.
+Home remedies can help quite a bit with keloids: they can reduce size and pigmentation, making them less noticeable.
+Home remedies are especially effective right after getting a wound, puncture, or burn.

-If keloids don’t improve with the help of home remedies, talk to your doctor about more other treatments.
-They may include over-the-counter or prescribed creams and gels.
+If keloids don’t improve with the help of home remedies, talk with a doctor about other treatments.
+They may recommend OTC or prescribed creams and gels.

-Surgical or laser removal are also successful treatment options if other methods don’t work.
-However, keep in mind that no matter the method used to treat keloids, once they occur, they have a very high chance of returning.
+Surgical and laser removal are also successful treatment options if other methods don’t work.
+Keep in mind that whatever method is used to treat keloids, once they occur, they have a very high chance of returning.